 Given the large number of images, computation time was an important consideration in the formulation of our method.
 Radiometric homogenization and classification software tools were developed using the GDAL33 and OpenCV34 software libraries.
 Careful consideration was given to computational efficiency in the selection of features and classification algorithm.

-Data Collection